PaulKuhz/Paul_Schumacher/README.md

 # [1.
 Natural Language Processing Project: Top2Vec, LDA and LSA]()

 * This dataset was manually pulled from the [Twitch API](https://dev.twitch.tv/docs/api/).
-Using the package [rTwtichAPI in R](https://github.com/Freguglia/rTwitchAPI/blob/master/README.md), I scrpaped data for one on the most frequently streamed games on Twitch: *Alien Isolation*.
+Using the package [rTwtichAPI in R](https://github.com/Freguglia/rTwitchAPI/blob/master/README.md), I scrpaped data for one on the most frequently displayed games on the streaming platform Twitch: *Alien Isolation*.
-*
+* The dataset contained 871 unique streaming titles

+* Starting with Top2Vec as an unsupervised learning method, we tried to cluster all the titles into general topics.
+Therefore, we put at first all the stream titles in a list and applied the Top2Vec model.
+It narrowed down all titles into three main topics/ categories, each consisting of respectively 339, 272, or 260 titles.
+The following table summarizes the characteristic words for each subgroup.

+*As we can see, it is hard to tell the difference between the topics since there is a lot of overlap of words between the topic groups because all the titles were chosen to describe the game Alien: isolation.
+In the following step, we use these characteristic words of the topic words to create a Topic Vector for each subgroup.
+Lastly, for each of the different Topic Vectors, we print the streaming titles, which in all their words, are closest to the respective topic vectors, as shown in the following graph.

+* Finally, we use Latent Semantic Analysis (LSA) to extract the relationship between different words in the titles.
+After removing stop words, we utilize the function TF-IDF Vectorization to create a matrix of titles and total words.
+In the following step, we decompose this matrix to find topics and respective matching words characterizing each topic.
+A pivotal difference to LDA is that we can define the number of topics before we run the model.
+We chose five topics and showed the top 7 words characterizing this topic in the following table.
+As pointed out before, it is difficult to differentiate between the concepts.